Ghini/ghini.desktop/doc/installing.rst

 Please report any trouble and help with packaging will be very welcome.

-.. note:: Bauble has been tested with and is known to work on Windows XP and Windows-8.
+.. note:: Bauble has been tested with and is known to work on W-XP, W-7 and W-8.
 Although it should work fine on other versions Windows it has not been thoroughly tested.

 the installation steps on Windows: